montgoz007/football-analytics-RAG/README.md

 Initial plan is to use langchain to process speech to text documents from youtube videos

-to get a list of urls from a youtube playlist run the following command: python get_playlist_urls.py https://www.youtube.com/playlist?list=PLsLsr76bONJmnmSMQ5NmNLPEu8cXFXIwU "playlist_urls.txt"
+to get a list of urls from a youtube playlist run the following command: python get_playlist_urls.py https://www.youtube.com/your-playlist-here

-urls will be saved to a .txt file.
+urls will be saved to data folder in url_lists folder.

+Function also checks for duplicate entries, so can add the same playlist to get new vids.